MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 > [!NOTE]
 > Carthage integration does not work out of box in Xcode 12.
 To make it work, refer to [this Carthage instruction](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md)

-1. Add the following dependencies to your `Cartfile` to include App Center into your app.
-This will pull in all the frameworks.
+1. Add the following dependencies to your `Cartfile` to include App Center.
+These dependencies pull in all the frameworks.
 Then you can link only those frameworks that you want to use in your app.

     ```ruby
     # Use the following line to get the latest version of App Center